jonasjohansson/11.igem.se/pages/wiki/public-engagement.md

 tags: wiki
 ---

+> The Education & Public Engagement Prize recognizes excellent efforts to engage communities in influencing activities in synthetic biology.
+For this prize, teams may cover topics that extend beyond their particular project and may focus on serving other communities.
+This more “outward facing” work is recognized through this prize as important but different from the project-focused work of integrated human practices.

 ## Art Exhibition

 For many, science and art are considered vastly distant from one another, but a scientist knows that their work requires individual artistry, and an artist in many ways understand the science within their art.
 The Synthetic Biology Art Exhibition took place 13-15th of May in Stockholm, 25 meters below the surface in the old nuclear reactor R1.
 Artistic expressions from all corners were accepted, everything from audiovisual video works to petri-dish multiplayer experiences.
 Some were funny and beautiful, while others were disturbing and thought-provoking.
 Everyone was eligible to participate regardless of the artistic prowess or expertise of synthetic biology.
 From the artworks submitted, 5 winners were rewarded with a presentation in Osqledaren online (KTH magazine) as well as Medicor online (KI magazine).